All photos: Micah Baird; Map: U.S. Geological Survey/Wikimedia

 The map below offers a better understanding of how the petroleum industry is encroaching on the environment.
 The areas in red represent privately owned drill sites and the Trans-Alaska Pipeline System.
 Though the refuge's Area 1002 is small in contrast to the National Petroleum Reserve (the largest stretch of undisturbed public land in the U.S.), its coastal plain landscape happens to be the site of important calving grounds for the native Porcupine caribou herd.

-To celebrate the 50th anniversary of the Wilderness Act and attempt to better understand the ecological and social importance of the region, Sierra Club Executive Director Michael Brune embarked on an eight-person summer rafting trip up the Aichilik River, which runs through the coastal plain and empties into the Arctic Ocean.
-In addition to Brune, the adventurous crew included Paul D. Miller, a composer, writer, musician who goes by the name DJ Spooky; and Rue Mapp, founder and CEO of Outdoor Afro, a network designed to re-reconnect African Americans to nature.
+To celebrate the 50th anniversary of the Wilderness Act in 2014 — and to better understand the ecological and social importance of the region — Sierra Club executive director Michael Brune embarked on an eight-person rafting trip up the Aichilik River, which runs through the coastal plain and empties into the Arctic Ocean.
+In addition to Brune, the crew included Paul D. Miller, a composer, writer and musician who goes by the name DJ Spooky; and Rue Mapp, founder and CEO of Outdoor Afro, a network designed to help African-Americans connect with nature.

 Continue below to see photos from their trip, with captions provided by one of the trip's leaders, Dan Ritzman of the Sierra Club's Our Wild America campaign.